Updated on 22/06/2018

 Bali is not only home to endless beautiful beaches with breathtaking sunsets, rolling rice paddies, lakes, and mountains but also to stunning Bali waterfalls.
 Great cool, lush green paradises where the force and beauty of nature will impress and enchant you.
 Places to swim in cool, refreshing water, surrounded by the island’s tropical rainforest.
-Your trip to Bali is not complete without visiting at least some of the island’s waterfalls.
-Here is our guide to the most beautiful waterfalls in Bali:
+I have visited some of the island’s waterfalls during my last trip to Bali, and I think you should check it out too!
+Here are some tips to the most beautiful waterfalls in Bali:

 Check out our villas in Ubud.